shezalam29/crudapp-cunyfirst/crudapp-frontend/README.md

 [x] see an informative message if no courses belong to that instructor [x] can navigate to single course view (see below)
 [x] delete the instructor
-[] edit instructor information (including adding/removing courses) [] with a validated form displaying real-time error messages
+[x] edit instructor information
+    - but without adding/removing courses at the moment [x] with a validated form displaying real-time error messages

 can navigate to all courses view, and
 [x] see a list of all courses in the database